This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Perdana Botanical Gardens.
 A great garden with 32 individual theme gardens.

 Kuala Lumpur Bird Park.
 The largest free-flying bird park in the world.
-Many large metal columns to support the huge netting covering the entire park.
-Some of the “fly-about” areas are small and the big stork could just go n circle.
+Many large metal columns support the huge netting covering the entire park.
+Some of the “fly-about” areas are small and the big stork could just go in a circle.
 Some highlight birds are the hornbills, parrots, milky storks, and oriental birds.
 Expensive.
 75R

 National Monument (Tugu Negara).
 Has a large cenotaph with the dates 1914-18, 1939-45 and 1948-60 and a large pool with a great sculpture of 4 soldiers standing and three fallen.